-NYPD distancing patrols to stay after violent arrest
+Despite violent arrest, NYPD to maintain distancing patrols

-NEW YORK (AP) — New York City’s mayor rejected calls Monday to stop having police officers enforce social distancing during the coronavirus crisis after one was caught on video pulling a stun gun on a man and violently taking him to the ground.
+NEW YORK (AP) — New York City’s mayor rejected calls Monday to stop having police officers enforce social distancing during the coronavirus crisis after one was caught on video pulling a stun gun on a man and violently taking him to the ground, and Gov. Andrew Cuomo laid out criteria for reopening the state’s economy region by region.

-Mayor Bill de Blasio called Saturday’s confrontation in Manhattan’s East Village “very troubling” and “absolutely unacceptable,” but contended it was an outlier among “tens of thousands of interactions between police officers and civilians over the last weeks that went very well.”
+Mayor Bill de Blasio called Saturday’s confrontation in Manhattan’s East Village “very troubling” and “absolutely unacceptable” but contended it was an outlier among “tens of thousands of interactions between police officers and civilians over the last weeks that went very well.”

 The officer was stripped of his gun and badge and placed on desk duty pending an internal investigation.